EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  Select HKDF_V, AEAD_V, SIG_V, and SIG_U from the algorithms proposed in HKDFs_U, AEADs_U, SIGs_V, and SIGs_U.

-*  Compute COSE_Sign1 as defined in section 4.4 of {{RFC8152}}, using algorithm SIG_V, the private key of Party V, and the following parameters.
+*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_V, the private key of Party V, and the following parameters.
 The unprotected header MAY contain parameters (e.g. alg).

    * protected = { xyz : ID_CRED_V }